hackcville/deploy/README.md

 This class will primarily use Python, so a strong familiarity with the language is expected.
 We also suggest familiarity with Git and command line execution.

-The course project will be developed using Python, Django, MySQL and Docker and deployed onto AWS.
+The course project will be developed using Python, Django, PostgreSQL and Docker and deployed onto AWS.
 A basic familiarity with HTML and CSS is preferred but not strictly required.

 ## Course Materials